man715/echidna-ctf/ethernaut/07-Force/Walkthrough.md

-# Fallout Walkthrough
+# Force Walkthrough
-Our goal for this challenge is to become the owner of the contract.
+The objective is to force the target contract to receive ether.

 ## Setup
-This contract does not require any setup.

 ## Test Setup
 This requires a very simple test of check if the owner is the msg.sender.
 If it is, the test should return false since that is not the ideal result.